-Following your IPL treatment for blood vessels, there is little to no downtime needed.
-Patients may feel as though they have a mild sunburn, which will subside within 24 hours.
-Hot water and prolonged sun exposure should be avoided for up to two days following the procedure to help ensure optimal results.
+Following your photofacial, there is little to no downtime needed.
+Patients may feel as though they have a mild sunburn around their face, which will subside within 24 hours.

 The number of treatment sessions may vary depending on your individual aesthetic goals.
-Most patients will need to undergo 2-6 treatments spaced four weeks apart.
-The length of your results will depend on the types of blemishes that area treated, as well as how large of an area that you wish to improve.
+Most patients will undergo 2-4 treatments spaced four weeks apart.
+Your designated physician will determine what timeframe works best for your needs.

 Schedule a Consultation

-If you are looking for a solution to skin irregularities, contact our Baton Rouge office today!
+If you are looking for a solution to skin irregularities, contact our Reno office today!
 For more information or to set up a consultation, please send us an email or call 775-364-0224.